 King Benjamin

-Brief Biography
+Brief biography

 King Benjamin was the son of Mosiah I, a righteous king, and a seer who ruled over the land of Zarahemla.
 His people included those of different cultural backgrounds: the original inhabitants of Zarahemla and Nephites who had migrated to that region under the leadership of his father.
 In his earlier years, he had personally fought in defense of his people against the Lamanites and was successful in driving them out of the land.

-Insights into the Words and Phrases
+Insights into words and phrases

-His words are taken from private teachings to his sons (Mosiah 1:3-7), his son Mosiah II (Mosiah 1:10-14), and his final sermon to his people several years before his death, in which he introduces his son Mosiah II as the new king (Mosiah 2:9-41; 3:1-2; 4:4-30; 5:6-15).
+His words are taken from private teachings to his sons (Mosiah 1:3-7), his son Mosiah (Mosiah 1:10-14), and his final sermon to his people several years before his death, in which he introduces his son Mosiah as the new king (Mosiah 2:9-41; 3:1-2; 4:4-30; 5:6-15).
 Shortly before his sermon, Benjamin was visited by an angel who testified of Christ, and the king included the angel’s message in his words to his people (Mosiah 3:2-27).
 These words had a remarkable effect upon the people of his day, which was remembered many years later (Helaman 5:9).

 Apart from the angel (Mosiah 3:5, 17-18, 21), Benjamin is the only Book of Mormon prophet who uses the word "omnipotent" as an attribute of God (Mosiah 5:2, 15).
 It makes sense that, as a king who was becoming acutely aware of his frailty in his aging years, he would choose to emphasize the incomparable power of God.